towneh/audiovisualtips/obs-interface.md

 * Under Output Mode, select Advanced
 * Under the Streaming tab, make sure Audio Track 1 is selected and the appropriate Encoder for your PC system is selected.

 For low-latency streaming we will prefer hardware encoding.
-As of this document there are three viable options to pick:
+As of this document these are the viable options to pick:

 * NVIDIA NVENC (H.264, HEVC)
-* QuickSync (H.264)
+* QuickSync H.264
-* AMD HW (H.264)
+* AMD HW H.264
+* Apple VT H264 Hardware Encoder

 #### NVIDIA
 ![image](https://user-images.githubusercontent.com/25694892/226189752-6d45fc6e-3985-4c24-956b-b52eb95af7af.png)